MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 ### End the WebView2 session before deleting the UDF

-To delete a UDF, you must first end the WebView2 session.
+To delete a user data folder (UDF), you must first end the WebView2 session.
 You cannot delete a UDF if the WebView2 session is currently active.

 <!-- write a separate article about writing a WebView2 uninstaller -->

 ### Wait for browser processes to exit before deleting the UDF

-If files are still in use after your WebView2 host app closes, wait for browser processes to exit before deleting the user data folder.
+If files are still in use after your WebView2 host app closes, wait for browser processes to exit before deleting the user data folder (UDF).

-Files in user data folders might still be in use after the WebView2 app is closed.
-In this situation, wait for the browser process and all child processes to exit before deleting the user data folder.
+Files in UDFs might still be in use after the WebView2 app is closed.
+In this situation, wait for the browser process and all child processes to exit before deleting the UDF.
 To monitor processes to wait for them to exit, retrieve the process ID of the browser process by using the `BrowserProcessId` property of the WebView2 app instance.

 <!-- ====================================================================== -->
 ## Sharing user data folders

-WebView2 control instances can share the same user data folders, to do the following:
+WebView2 control instances can share the same user data folders (UDFs), to do the following:

 *  Optimize system resources by running in one browser process.
 See [Process model for WebView2 apps](../concepts/process-model.md).

 *  Share browser history and cached resources.

-Consider the following when sharing user data folders:
+Consider the following when sharing UDFs:

-*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) event handlers or [NewBrowserVersionAvailable](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, your host app must ensure that browser processes exit and close any WebView2 controls that share the same user data folder.
+*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) event handlers or [NewBrowserVersionAvailable](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, your host app must ensure that browser processes exit and close any WebView2 controls that share the same UDF.
 To retrieve the process ID of the browser process, use the `BrowserProcessId` property of the WebView2 control.

 <!-- ====================================================================== -->
 ## Avoid running too many folders at once

-To isolate different parts of your app, or when sharing data between WebView2 controls isn't needed, you can use different user data folders.
+To isolate different parts of your app, or when sharing data between WebView2 controls isn't needed, you can use different user data folders (UDFs).
 For example, an app can consist of two WebView2 controls, one for displaying an advertisement and the other for displaying app content.
-You can use different user data folders for each WebView2 control.
+You can use different UDFs for each WebView2 control.

 Each WebView2 browser process consumes additional memory and disk space.
-Therefore, avoid running a WebView2 control with too many different user data folders at the same time.
+Therefore, avoid running a WebView2 control with too many different UDFs at the same time.

 <!-- ====================================================================== -->